 Vitamin A, or beta carotene, helps your body to protect the important surface of your eyes.
 Adequate intake of vitamin A, in conjunction with the other vitamins on this list, will reduce the symptoms and incidents of macular degeneration.
 Vitamin A is another antioxidant that helps prevent free radicals from damaging the surface of your eyes.
 Carrots are the most well-known source of this vitamin, but other vegetables and fruits also contain this vision powerhouse.

-Many of the foods you may already be eating contain vitamin A. Liver, eggs, spinach and yes carrots all contain significant amounts of Vitamin A. This antioxidant has been found to be so beneficial to the human body that it is added to the milk we drink.
+Many of the foods you may already be eating contain vitamin A. Liver, eggs, spinach and yes carrots all contain significant amounts of Vitamin A. Because vitamin A is so beneficial to the human body, it is also often added to the milk we drink.
 A good rule of thumb is that the the more highly pigmented, or colorful, the leafy green or orange fruit or vegetable is, the more vitamin A it contains.

-Zinc is defined as an essential trace mineral and is responsible for ensuring that vitamin A travels from our livers all the way to our retinas.
+Zinc is defined as an essential trace mineral.
+It is responsible for ensuring that vitamin A travels from our livers all the way to our retinas.
 Adequate daily intake of zinc, especially in conjunction with the other vitamins in this list, has been shown to reduce the progression of macular degeneration.
-Our bodies cannot produce zinc so ensuring that it is a part of our diet is especially important.
+Our bodies cannot produce zinc, so ensuring that it is a part of our diet is especially important.

 Oysters are one of the best natural sources of zinc; however, you can also find zinc in beef, eggs, bran flakes, yogurt, and lobster.
-If you choose a supplement instead of gaining this mineral from natural foods to make sure the supplement also includes copper.
+If you choose a supplement instead of gaining this mineral from natural foods, make sure the supplement also includes copper.